acadadev/rosrider_doc/05_PARAMETERS/README.md

 The optimal PWM frequency depends on several factors, including:

 - Motor Type: Different motor types have different optimal frequency ranges.
-Brushed DC motors typically require lower frequencies, while brushless DC motors may benefit from higher frequencies.
+Brushed DC motors typically require lower frequencies, while brushless DC motors may benefit from higher frequencies
-- Desired Performance: Higher frequencies can lead to smoother and quieter operation, but they may also increase power consumption and complexity of the control system.
+- Desired Performance: Higher frequencies can lead to smoother and quieter operation, but they may also increase power consumption and complexity of the control system
-- Hardware Limitations: The microcontroller and power electronics used in the system may have limitations on the maximum achievable PWM frequency.
+- Hardware Limitations: The microcontroller and power electronics used in the system may have limitations on the maximum achievable PWM frequency

 __The Impact of PWM Frequency on ROSRider:__